 The exponential growth of the sector seen in recent years can be attributed to the rise of EVs, which are rapidly displacing gasoline-powered automobiles due to lower operating costs, as well as increasing regulation and corporate commitments to phaseout the internal combustion engine (ICE).
 To maximize decarbonization efforts, the electricity generated to charge EVs should feature a significantly greener mix from renewable sources than in existence today, further propelling growth of the sector.

-Other technologies, including battery storage and solar, are also providing significant investment opportunities.
-For example, battery (specifically lithium-ion) and solar costs have fallen dramatically over the last three decades, further supporting the economic viability and power reliability of clean energy.
+Other technologies, including battery storage, solar, and wind, are also providing significant investment opportunities.
+For example, battery (specifically lithium-ion), solar, and wind costs have fallen dramatically over the last three decades, further supporting the economic viability and power reliability of clean energy.